tensorflow/model-analysis/g3doc/architecture.md

 Notice that an evaluator is a `beam.PTransform` that takes `tfma.Extracts` as inputs.
 There is nothing stopping an implementation from performing additional transformations on the extracts as part of the evaluation process.
+Unlike extractors that must return a `tfma.Extracts` dict, there are no restrictions on the types of outputs an evaluator can produce though most evaluators also return a dict (e.g. of metric names and values).

+### MetricsAndPlotsEvaluator
-This is exactly what the `tfma.evaluators.MetricsAndPlotsEvaluator` does.
-It takes the incoming features, labels, and predictions and runs them through `tfma.slicer.FanoutSlices` to group them by slices prior to performing the actual metrics and plots evaluation.

-Also note that an evaluator can produce any output it wants.
-In the case of the `tfma.evaluators.MetricsAndPlotsEvaluator` the output is in the form of metrics and plots dictionaries (these are later converted to serialized protos for output by `tfma.writers.MetricsAndPlotsWriter`)
+The `tfma.evaluators.MetricsAndPlotsEvaluator` takes `features`, `labels`, and `predictions` as input, runs them through `tfma.slicer.FanoutSlices` to group them by slices, and then performs metrics and plots computations.
+It produces outputs in the form of dictionaries of metrics and plots keys and values (these are later converted to serialized protos for output by `tfma.writers.MetricsAndPlotsWriter`).

 ## Write Results

 The `WriteResults` stage is where the evaluation output gets written out to disk.
 WriteResults uses writers to write out the data based on the output keys.
-For example, an `tfma.evaluators.Evaluation` may contain keys for 'metrics' and 'plots'.
+For example, an `tfma.evaluators.Evaluation` may contain keys for `metrics` and `plots`.
 These would then be associated with the metrics and plots dictionaries called 'metrics' and 'plots'.
 The writers specify how to write out each file:

 ```python